 In all their work you'll notice that they focused on details such as “How fast is the river's current” or “What kinds of rocks are these?”
 Lewis and Clark were great scientific observers and researchers.
 Be sure to check out these links to their Journals.

 Lewis and Clark traveled through lands no Europeans had seen before.
 So they created much more detailed and accurate maps showing the rivers, mountain ranges, and other new features they had discovered.
 See this Smithsonian site on Mapping the West.
 And check out this site on The Geography of the Lewis & Clark Expedition.

 Expedition members encountered many Native American tribes during their journey.
 And without the assistance of Indian people, the expedition would not have succeeded.
 Learn about some of the major tribes.
 Lewis and Clark wintered with the Nez Perce in Idaho.
 Learn what some of their descendents have to say.
-Here's a complete list of the Native American peoples the expedition encountered.

 The Expedition Trail crosses rivers, canyons, ranges, forests, plains, plateaus, and the Continental Divide.
 It covered (then and now) some of the largest undisturbed tracts of sagebrush steppe habitat.
 These terrestrial (land) and aquatic (water) habitats support a large variety of wildlife and plant species.
 The Nez Perce National Historic Trail still has some high quality native habitat just like it was back then.
 Take a look at the plants and animals along the Nez Perce National Historic Trail.